open-rsx/rsb-manual/glossary.rst

    domain->wire converter

-     Mechanism that transforms :term:`event payload` s into data of the wire type that has an interpretation w.r.t. the :term:`wire schema`.
+     Mechanism that transforms :term:`event payloads <payload>` into data of the :term:`wire type` that has an interpretation w.r.t. the :term:`wire schema`.
 Uniquely identified by the triple

      1. domain type
-     2. wire type
+     2. :term:`wire type`
-     3. wire schema
+     3. :term:`wire schema`

      Example(C++,protocol buffers,spread): ``AbstractConverter<std::string>?``

      See :ref:`types` for a list of well-known :term:`wire schema` <->
-     data type mappings.
+     :term:`data type` mappings.

    event